blue and white smoke illustration

 Let’s talk about how to select colleges that align with your aspirations.

-Developing College List!
+Developing your College List!

-4- Recommendations from Friends & Family - Discuss your aspirations and college program expectations with your friends and families who might be able to narrate personal experiences.
+4- Recommendations from Friends & Family - Discuss your aspirations and college program expectations with your friends and family, who might be able to narrate personal experiences.
 Also, seek guidance from your high school counselors.

 STEP 2: LEARNING ABOUT YOUR PRIORITIES